General Degree Requirements

 - Completion of required lower division courses in the student's major area each with a grade of C- or better.

-For the application of these requirements, entry into the upper division is defined as registration for the semester which includes EAPS 35300 Surface Processes or EAPS 35400 Plate Tectonics (for solid earth programs) or EAPS 32000 Physics of Climate (for atmospheric science) in the course selection.
+For the application of these requirements, entry into the upper division is defined as registration for the semester which includes EAPS 35300 Surface Processes or EAPS 35400 Plate Tectonics (for solid earth programs), EAPS 42100 Thermodynamics (for atmospheric science), EAPS 30900 Computer Aided Analysis (environmental geosciences), and EAPS 55600 Planetary Geology (planetary science) in the course selection.

 Graduation RequirementsTo graduate in any of the earth and atmospheric science majors, a student must have an average grade point index of 2.00 or above in earth, atmospheric, and planetary science courses required for the major.
 This requirement applies to students who enrolled in their EAPS major after the Fall Semester of 2001.